palcts/Educamote/README.md

 ### How to run the UI tests

-Run the tests in MainActivityTest to test the Watson Assistant end to end using `Espresso`.
-Test will input sample texts and tests the Response dialogs and sub responses.
+`Espresso` based tests.
+Run the MainActivityTest to test the Watson Assistant end to end.
+Test will input sample texts and tests the Response dialog flows and sub responses.

+Watch the Video of UI captured during the test.
+[Video Link](https://www.ibm.com/watson)

 Either you could run the below command or run the tests using Android Studio IDE.
 ```bash